msawczyn/EFDesigner/README.md

       #>
       ```
-  1. You can tidy it up farther by removing the switch statement and replacing that directly with the call to `GenerateEF6` -- the switch
+   You can tidy it up farther by removing the switch statement and replacing that directly with the call to `GenerateEF6` -- the switch
-     statement is there so we're ready for `EFCoreDesigner.ttinclude` to be finished (see the bit about pull requests above :-) )
+   statement is there so we're ready for `EFCoreDesigner.ttinclude` to be finished.

 ### Designer